elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

 console.log(x); // prints 10
 ```

-<p>In the above example, the variable x is defined in the global scope with a value of 10.
+In the above example, the variable x is defined in the global scope with a value of 10.
 Inside the foo function, a local variable with the same name is declared and assigned the value of 20.
 This variable shadowing causes the outer x variable to be temporarily hidden and inaccessible within the foo function.
 When the console.log statement is called inside foo, it prints the value of the local x variable, which is 20.
 However, when the console.log statement is called outside the foo function, it prints the value of the outer x variable, which is 10.
-This is because the local x variable has a different scope and does not affect the value of the outer x variable.</p>
+This is because the local x variable has a different scope and does not affect the value of the outer x variable.

   </div>
   </div>